Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 - As the saying goes, if you eat too many bagels you'll start to look like a bagel- nice and round.

 - Nevertheless, we can still indulge in a delicious bagel once in a while, can't we?
-If your answer is a resounding yes, then please read on for a recipe for making delicious egg bagels!
+If your answer is a resounding yes, then please read on for a recipe for how to make delicious egg bagels!

 Egg bagels are my absolute favorite type of bagels.